Appendix A — ML-Stats Dictionary

 Discrete random variable

-Let \(Y\) be a random variable whose support is \(\mathcal{Y}\).
-If this support \(\mathcal{Y}\) corresponds to a finite set or a countably infinite set of possible values, then \(Y\) is considered a discrete random variable.
+Let \(Y\) be a random variable with support \(\mathcal{Y}\).
+If \(\mathcal{Y}\) is a finite set or a countably infinite set of possible values, then \(Y\) is called a discrete random variable.
+Discrete random variables commonly appear as:

 Dispersion